 The National Council of Alpha Epsilon Phi is elected at each national convention for a two-year term.
 These seven volunteers are the governing body of the organization and are responsible for ensuring the sorority continues to fulfill its mission.
 Council members may serve in the same position for two bienniums and may not serve more than 12 consecutive years.

-The 2017-2019 National Council was elected in June 2017 at the sorority’s 43rd Biennial Convention at the Hilton Norfolk The Main in Norfolk, VA.
+The 2019-2021 National Council was elected in June 2019 at the sorority’s 44th Biennial Convention at the Renaissance Sea World in Orlando, FL.

 Sharon Block Raphael